Do I need a probate solicitor?

 There are also firms of probate brokers that gather clients' details through a detailed fact-find, then get a panel of solicitors to quote for the work.
 They aim to achieve a more competitive price through this tendering process, and claim to be able to offer fees that are 40-50% cheaper than traditional solicitors' fees.

 Another fixed-price professional service is that offered by trust corporations.
 These are firms that employ lawyers, accountants and tax planners.

 - Need help with probate?
-Which?
-Legal Probate can help you through the process.
-Visit Which?
+You can download a free checklist from Which?
 Legal Probate.

 If the estate includes a property that you plan to sell, there will be extra fees payable for conveyancing.
 Most people who use a solicitor to handle probate get the same firm to handle the conveyancing.